Springe direkt zu Inhalt

 6. Explore Berlin, academic and otherwise

-Berlin as a location offers a unique array of scholarly and cultural institutions related to the archaeology and the ancient world, such as the Vorderasiatisches Museum, Antikensammlung Berlin, Museum für Vor- und Frühgeschichte, the Staatsbibliothek zu Berlin Preußischer Kulturbesitz with its world-famous manuscript collection, the Haus der Kulturen der Welt, the German Archaeological Institute and the open-air museum in Düppel.
+Berlin offers a unique array of scholarly and cultural institutions related to archaeology and the ancient world, including the Vorderasiatisches Museum, Antikensammlung Berlin, Museum für Vor- und Frühgeschichte, and the Staatsbibliothek zu Berlin Preußischer Kulturbesitz, which houses a world-famous manuscript collection.
+Other notable institutions include the Haus der Kulturen der Welt, the German Archaeological Institute, and the open-air museum in Düppel.
+Beyond academic pursuits, Berlin is rich in cultural and natural experiences, including its beautiful city parks.

 Beyond that, Berlin has much to offer in terms of culture and - with its city parks - in nature.